 - new hazards have been identified

-For information on managing health and safety risks and the risk management process please refer to 'How to Manage Work Health and Safety Risks: Code of Practice 2011'.
+For information on managing health and safety risks and the risk management process please refer to 'How to Manage Work Health and Safety Risks: Model Code of Practice'.

 How to do a risk assessment

-You must document your risk assessment and have it approved by the appropriate USC staff member before you can begin your activity.
+You must document your risk assessment and have it approved by the appropriate UniSC staff member before you can begin your activity.
 The method of documenting a risk assessment will vary depending of the type of activity you are undertaking.
-USC has templates available to assist you to undertake your risk assessment.
+UniSC has templates available to assist you to undertake your risk assessment.

-- Events - any individual or group organising an event (of any nature or size) must complete a risk assessment on the USC event risk assessment templates.
+- Events - any individual or group organising an event (of any nature or size) must complete a risk assessment on the UniSC event risk assessment templates.
 These templates can be found here.

-- Research and teaching activities - refer to the Laboratories and Field Activities Blackboard site.
+- Research and teaching activities - refer to the Laboratory and Field Activities Canvas site.
 This site has tools and information for completing risk assessments for activities including, but not limited to:

 - practicals in laboratories, workshops, kitchens, field or excursion activities